 What is human sexuality?
 How can we understand erotic desires?
 Why are some forms of sexualities being constructed as ‘normal’ while others are being considered as ‘deviant’?
 This course introduces students to how human sexuality is formed by social, economic, political, and cultural factors.
 Course materials will address different understandings of sexuality in various cultures with specific focus on Asian context.
 Classic theoretical texts on the sociology of sexuality will also be examined in this course.
 We will study closely how new forms of intimacy question our common ways of understanding romantic relationships and erotic desires.
 We will also examine the intersectionality of various factors including gender, class, race, ethnicity and health status that affect how we have come across with sexualities.
 Students will be introduced to readings that cover feminisms, gay and lesbian studies, queer theory, and contemporary sociological theories on gender and sexuality.

-By specifically focusing on Asian cultures, students will be introduced to readings that cover feminisms, gay and lesbian studies, queer theory, and contemporary sociological theories on the body.
-At the end of this course, students will come to understand how political their sexual life is, namely ender politics, sexual politics, body politics, and politics of intimacy.
-Key lecture topics include feminisms and feminist movements, transgenderism and intersexuality, beauty myth, HIV/AIDS, homosexuality, sexual morality and religion, sexual rights, LGBTIQ+ movements, disability and sexuality, sex work, pornography, urban space of desire, BDSM, sexual violence, and sexuality education.
+At the end of this course, students will come to understand how political their sexual life is, namely gender politics, sexual politics, body politics, and politics of intimacy.
+Key topics include feminisms and feminist movements, transgenderism and intersexuality, beauty myth, HIV/AIDS, homosexuality, sexual morality and religion, sexual rights, LGBTIQ+ movements, disability and sexuality, sex work, pornography, BDSM, and urban space of desire.

 Course learning outcomes

 By the end of this course, you will be able to:

 - To gain a basic understanding of gender and human sexuality.